J-Emmerich/gordian-knot-dashboard/README.md

 3. Any user can have any amount of projects users can invite other to their project and share files/data. #todo

 #
-The front-end uses React, React-Hook-Form, react-table, styled-components and Material-ui.
+The front-end uses React, React-Hook-Form, react-table, @emotion/styled and Material-ui.

 At the moment I'm not working on implementing new features.
 Just increansing it's stability and overall UX.